Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Methods

 \subsection{Host galaxy SED fitting}

 We perform host galaxy SED fitting based on the JADES photometry obtained before 2023 which is not contaminated by SNe.
-We use these fits to estimate dust attenuation in the host galaxy to compare with the estimates derived from fitting the SN light-curves.
+We use these fits to estimate dust attenuation in the host galaxy to compare with the estimates derived from fitting the SN light-curves and discuss their differences, because the local attenuation of the SN site does not necessarily match the global attenuation derived from the host galaxy fit.
 For the fits, we use the SED fitting package \texttt{Prospector} \citep{leja2017, johnson2021}, and fit to the JADES NIRCam photometry in the F090W, F115W, F150W, F200W, F277W, F335M, F356W, F410M, and F444W filters.
 We supplement this photometry with NIRCam medium band data from both the First Reionization Epoch Spectroscopically Complete Observations \citep[FRESCO, ][]{Oesch2023} and from the JWST Extragalactic Medium Survey \citep[JEMS, ][]{Williams2023}: F182M, F210M, F430M, F460M, and F480M.
 Finally, at short wavelengths, we utilize photometry from Hubble Space Telescope (HST) Advanced Camera for Surveys (ACS) observations in these filters: F435W, F606W, F775W, F814W, and F850LP.

 For the \texttt{Prospector} fits, we follow Helton et al. (in preparation), and we refer to their thorough discussion of the fitting parameters.
 In brief, we used the Flexible Stellar Population Synthesis (FSPS) code \citep{conroy2009, conroy2010}, and we sampled the posterior distributions of the stellar population properties using the dynamic nested sampling code \texttt{dynesty} \citep{speagle2020}.
 We utilize a Chabrier initial mass function (IMF) with a lower bound of 0.08 $M_{\odot}$ and an upper bound of 120 $M_{\odot}$.
 Additionally, we assume a delayed-$\tau$ star-forming history of the form $\mathrm{SFR} \sim t_{\mathrm{age}} \times e^{-t_{\mathrm{age}} / \tau}$, where SFR is the star formation rate, $t_{\mathrm{age}}$ is the age of the galaxy, and $\tau$ is the e-folding time.
 For each SN host fit, we fix the redshift to the values presented in Table \ref{tab:sample}.